WORKPLACE EQUITY AUDITS

 Fostering a more equitable workplace takes time.
 By starting with a diversity audit, you can make informed decisions backed up by comprehensive data.

-Hiring an internal Chief Equity Officer or creating a DEI committee is a great step in creating an inclusive work culture.
+Hiring an internal Chief Equity Officer or creating an equity committee is a great step in creating an inclusive work culture.
 While an internal team could provide an exceptional report, an external consultant has some distinct benefits.

 Additionally, because consultants are not in the weeds of your daily operations, they come with a fresh perspective.
 This distance provides a greater sense of anonymity for staff and means that the consultants’ findings can be freely shared without undue consideration of internal politics.

-How often should a company perform a DEI audit?
+How often should a company perform an equity audit?

 Every organization is different depending on its size, strengths, and weaknesses.
 Overall, we recommend finding quality workplace equity audit companies and conducting an equity audit at least every other year.
 At Construct the Present, after your initial diversity audit, we revisit and catalogue your assessment every two years as your company gains and loses staff.